Skip to main content

 Sleep is not merely a period of rest; it is a critical time for hormonal regulation and restoration.
 The pulsatile release of many hormones, including growth hormone and testosterone, is tightly coupled with sleep architecture.
 Growth hormone, for instance, exhibits its largest secretory bursts during slow-wave sleep (deep sleep).

 Chronic sleep deprivation or fragmented sleep significantly reduces these nocturnal GH pulses, impacting tissue repair, muscle synthesis, and fat metabolism.
-Similarly, in men are highest in the morning, following a night of adequate sleep, and chronic sleep restriction has been shown to reduce daytime testosterone concentrations.
+Similarly, testosterone levels in men are highest in the morning, following a night of adequate sleep, and chronic sleep restriction has been shown to reduce daytime testosterone concentrations.

 Disruptions to the circadian rhythm, often caused by irregular sleep schedules or exposure to artificial light at night, can also dysregulate cortisol secretion.
 Instead of the natural diurnal rhythm (high in the morning, low at night), a flattened or inverted cortisol curve can emerge, contributing to fatigue, sleep disturbances, and metabolic dysfunction.
 This intricate relationship between sleep, circadian biology, and hormonal pulsatility underscores the profound impact of sleep hygiene on endocrine health.